-Presents training for the inside wire electrical apprentice.
-Includes requirements for wiring and installation of electrical devices, auxiliary gutters, raceways, fuses and over-current devices, wire devices, hazardous locations, busways, residential calculation, and applicable National Electrical Code.
-Prerequisite: APR153C or consent of instructor.
-F
+A class and 2 rab in/wk, 5 cf. Continues training for Inside Wire Electrical Apprentices.
+Includes requirements for wiring and installation of electrical devices, auxiliary gutters, raceways, fuses and over-current devices, wire devices, hazardous locations, busways, residential calculation, safety, and applicable Oregon Electrical Specialty Code.
+Prerequisite: APR153C with a grade of C or better; or consent of instructor.